The End Is Always Near

 - Finally, Candice and the cast were out on the ice rink in Rockefeller Center where they skated as she said her good nights.

 I'd say that this episode was slightly above average when compared to my new bar and these are my three favorite sketches from the night.
-First, the accidental irony of Candice Bergen's mistake couldn't have been scripted any better.
+First, the unintended irony of Candice Bergen's mistake couldn't have been scripted any better.
 Next, I was a fan of Let's Kill Gary Gilmore for Christmas because it was interesting to see how dark they could go at the time.
 I don't think you can openly sing for anyone's death no matter how big of a monster they may be.
 Finally, I was a fan of the Polaroid style cheese slicer because it was the first time I was wrong in thinking it was a real ad like they used to have and my mistake really made me laugh.